-ClearSonic products help captivate and control sound for musical instruments and vocals both on stage or in the studio.
-Drum shield panels are used to block the direct path of sound by providing separation between instruments.
-The IsoPacs, available in an array of configurations, provide isolation for drums, guitars amps, brass and woodwind instruments or may be used as a vocal booth.
-Amplifier shields help to tame volume without sacrificing tone.
+Similarly, amplifier shields help to tame volume without sacrificing tone.
 Cables easily pass through the cut-outs at the bottom where the clear acrylic panels join.
-Sorber panels are used in many of these systems to provide absorption or may be used as a free-standing baffle.
+“Sorber” panels are used in many of these systems to provide sound absorption or may be used as a free-standing baffle.

 Drum Shield Panels are an easy and portable solution to quickly surround your drums to block the direct path of sound.
-However, this does not contain the sound.
+However, this does not contain the sound completely.
 Drum shields are a great way to isolate instruments on stage or in the studio.
 They can help lower stage volume and they fold for easy transportation.
 Drum shield panels only redirect or reflect the sound.
 To reduce sound reflections, absorption should be added into the equation.
 This when the IsoPacs are the best choice.
-These booths provide an elastic foot-print in order to surround drum sets, make vocal booths or surround other types of instruments.
+These booths provide an elastic footprint to surround drum sets, make vocal booths or surround other types of instruments.

 Vocal Booth Enclosures

 IsoPacs are fantastic for isolating vocals or other instruments.
-The IsoPac E is the largest of the vocal booths.
+The IsoPac E is the largest of the vocal recording booths.
 With plenty of absorptive panels, you can customize the acoustics.
 For a more basic set up, the IsoPac F provides a clear line of site inside of the booth.
-Sorber panels may be added for additional absorption.
-If you need a space saving option, the IsoPac G is small, compact and with absorptive panels for placement around your microphone.
+The IsoPac G is small, compact and with absorptive panels for placement around your microphone.
 The IsoPac H allows you to set up a private area for translation, interpretation or voice over applications.
 Each of these IsoPacs come with a lid system and a two-speed fan for air circulation.

 Speaker Cabinet Shields and Enclosures